bodo-ai/Bodo/docs/docs/guides/dataframes/gpu_acceleration.md

 * drop_duplicates

+## Unsupported Capabilities

+No other input types (Pandas dataframe, CSV, remote Iceberg reads, etc.) are currently supported on GPU.
+Those reads run on CPU.

 ## Important Per-Feature Caveats

 ### Read Parquet

-GPU reads are supported only for Parquet files on the local filesystem and on S3.

 A plan that includes a head() (or other operations that force a small sample collection via Pandas) may prevent the Parquet read from running on GPU; in such cases the read may fall back to CPU to satisfy the sampling semantics.

-Other input formats

-No other input types (Pandas dataframe, CSV, remote Iceberg reads, etc.) are currently supported on GPU.
-Those reads run on CPU.

 ### Write Parquet